atomyard/atomyard.github.com/index.md

 ---
 {% include JB/setup %}

-Atom Yard develops apps for mobile and web.
+Atom Yard is an Australian based developer of Web, Mobile and Shopify Apps.

 ## Apps for Shopify